-Acupuncture is an ancient form of traditional Chinese medicine—in fact, at more than 5,000 years old, it is one of the oldest known forms of practicing medicine.
+Acupuncture treatment is an ancient form of traditional Chinese medicine—in fact, at more than 5,000 years old, it is one of the oldest known forms of practicing medicine.
 Acupuncture describes the insertion of extremely thin needles into the skin of the body as a means of treating pain.
 The needles are placed in strategic points, and are, for the most part, painless.
 Traditionally, Chinese medicine believed that acupuncture could help re-align or balance the body’s flow of energy, or life force (chi).
 Once adopted into Western practice, however, practitioners began to look at acupuncture as a means to stimulate nerves, muscles, and connective tissue by stimulating key points within the body.
 Mississauga acupuncture practitioners believe that this stimulation of the nerves can help boost the body’s natural painkillers as well as increase blood flow.

 How does it work?

 Original acupuncture needles were made of stone, bamboo, or bone.
 Now, however, acupuncture needles are made of stainless steel, and are sterilized and disposable to prevent any potential for infection.
 Each acupuncture practitioner will have his or her own unique style, but the basic Mississauga acupuncture procedure will include:

 - An initial evaluation: this may take up to 60 minutes.
 Your Mississauga acupuncture practitioner may ask you about your symptoms, your lifestyle, the parts of your body that hurt, and he or she may examine your tongue, your face, and your pulse.

 - The explanation: your practitioner will explain the treatment site to you and let you know if you need to remove any clothing (a gown, towel, or sheet will be provided).